“You have to know the past to understand the present.”

 Content that was shared throughout the web and social media created valuable backlinks and engagement that built authority.
 These trends lead to the fast-paced, personalized, and more engaging web we know today.

-Mobile devices are also gaining ground to desktops and laptops every day.
+Mobile devices are also gaining ground over desktops and laptops every day.

 Google has become the ruler not only because it’s setting trends.
 It is also (successfully) following them to stay relevant and competitive.